perforce/helix-authentication-extension/docs/Administrator-Guide.md

 ### Debug logging

-When enabled, the extension writes debugging logs to a JSON formatted file that will appear in the directory identified by the `data-dir` extension attribute.
-You can find the value for `data-dir` by searching the installed extensions using p4 extension as a privileged user.
+When enabled, the extension writes debugging logs to a JSON formatted file named `log.json` that will appear in the directory identified by the `data-dir` extension attribute.
+You can find the value for `data-dir` by searching the installed extensions using the `p4 extension` command as a privileged user.

 ```shell
 $ p4 extension --list --type=extensions